EighteenZi/rocksdb_wiki/RocksDB-Tuning-Guide.md

 In this section we will present some RocksDB configurations that we actually run in production.

 ### Prefix database on flash storage
 This service uses RocksDB to perform prefix range scans and point lookups.
 It is running on flash storage.
-TODO find out read/write ratio per box.

      options.prefix_extractor.reset(new CustomPrefixExtractor());